-High Point Regional Honored with Mission: Lifeline Quality Achievement Award
+High Point Medical Center Honored with Mission: Lifeline Quality Achievement Award

-HIGH POINT, NC - High Point Regional has received the Mission: Lifeline® Gold Receiving Quality Achievement Award for the third year in a row in recognition of implementing specific quality improvement measures outlined by the American Heart Association for the treatment of patients who suffer severe heart attacks.
+HIGH POINT, NC - High Point Medical Center has received the Mission: Lifeline® Gold Receiving Quality Achievement Award for the third year in a row in recognition of implementing specific quality improvement measures outlined by the American Heart Association for the treatment of patients who suffer severe heart attacks.

 Each year in the United States, approximately 250,000 people have a STEMI, or ST-segment elevation myocardial infarction, caused by a complete blockage of blood flow to the heart that requires timely treatment.
 To prevent death, it is critical to immediately restore blood flow, either by surgically opening the blocked vessel or by giving clot-busting medication.

 The American Heart Association's Mission: Lifeline program helps hospitals, emergency medical services and communities improve response times so people who suffer from a STEMI receive prompt, appropriate treatment.
 The program's goal is to streamline systems of care to quickly get heart attack patients from the first 9-1-1 call to hospital treatment.